appreciated/vortex-crud/README.md

 - **Extensibility and hook points**
 - **Generic Block Route Renderer** - Currently this Framework only supports
   - **Add Generic Blocks**
+- **Custom Repositories**

+## How is the data problem solved?
+Currently, for fast development purposes an H2 Database is being used.
+Since Repositories etc. cannot be dynamically create a self written Class `DynamicEntityManagerService` is being used.
+Also before startup the `FlowCmsDatabaseSchemaValidator` will check if the current database schema matches the HOCON configuration.

+Note: It is planned allow hooking alternative Spring Service implementing an interface to provide the same functionality `DynamicEntityManagerService` but for a specific table.
+This way pretty much any storage can be attached to FlowCms.

 ## Configuration via HOCON
 The system supports view configuration where layouts and fields are defined in a HOCON file.

-In theory, you could also use Java since the configuration file is simply parsed into Java Classes but this wouldn't be that readable.
+Note: In theory, you could also use Java Classes to do the same since the configuration file is anyway parsed as Java Classes.
+But the readability would suffer quite significantly.

 Below is an example how a route and the related table is configured: